philippwesche/chewlang/README.md

 * Take *number* as *outputname*
   * This preserves the chunk indicated by *number* (starting at 0 for the first chunk, such as the beginning of a line).
 In output, the chunk will then appear in a column whose heading is *outputname*.

-* Output *format*
-  * Obligatory statement to specify output format.
-This needs to be the last line of your chew file.
-The first supported format is "tsv+header".

 [//]: # (&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;)